marocena26/JS30-challenges-array-cardio-1/README.md

 - **Mª Elena Arocena López: [@marocena26](https://github.com/marocena26)**

+## 🚨 Hey, look here!

+In the attached repository you will find all the challenges, just click [here](https://github.com/marocena26/JS30-challenges) 😋.

 ## 🚀 Introduction

 In this repository you can find the files generated in the **30 Day Vanilla JS Coding Challenge - Project 04** within **[Wes Bos Courses](https://courses.wesbos.com/)**.